edenspiekermann/espi-devblog/_posts/2015-10-22-prop-type-checking-in-react.md

 title: Ensuring Component Stability through Prop Validation
 ---

 Our React application for [Amaphiko](https://amaphiko.redbull.com) has grown quite a lot over the last year.
 One of our primary goals is to ensure the scalability and stability of the application.
-And to that end, we've been religiously adding prop checks to the top of every component.
+And to that end, we’ve been religiously adding prop checks to the top of every component.
 This serves a few purposes:

-### 1. Immediately see what data a component can process.
+### 1. Immediately see what data a component can process

-When you're looking at the code for a component, the first thing you expect to see is what type of data you have available.
-This eliminates needing to switch between looking at the API documentation and your component code. `propTypes` can serve as a sort of mini-reference to your back-end's API.
+When you’re looking at the code for a component, the first thing you expect to see is what type of data you have available.
+This eliminates needing to switch between looking at the API documentation and your component code. `propTypes` can serve as a sort of mini-reference to your back-end’s API.

 ```javascript
 import React from 'react';